Sydney Mufamadi

 Fholisani Sydney Mufamadi (born 28 February 1959) is a South African politician.
 He was Minister of Safety and Security from 1994 to 1999 and Minister of Provincial and Local Government from 1999 to 2008.

 Early life

 Mufamadi was born on 28 February 1959 in Alexandra Township, Johannesburg, the eldest of the four children of Masindi and Reuben Mufamadi.
 He grew up in Meadowlands, Gauteng, and Tshisahulu, Venda (today Limpopo Province), where he first looked after his grandfather's cattle before attending school.
 Both his father and mother worked in Johannesburg, selling home-brewed alcoholic beverages to supplement the family income.
 His mother was subsequently arrested for illegally selling alcohol, and thus he experienced the apartheid era legal system first-hand at an early age.

 Education

 Mufamadi completed his schooling at Khwevha High School in Shayandima, Venda, in 1977.

-He holds a Master of Science degree in State, Society and Development from the University of London, and is a Doctoral candidate there specializing in Political Economy of Automotive Manufacturing.
+He holds a Master of Science degree in State, Society and Development from the University of London, and has a PhD specializing in Political Economy of Automotive Manufacturing.